 console.log(123);//number console.log("Hello World!");//string console.log(10 + 20);//expression console.log(new Date());//object

-console.dir method outputs the list of properties of an object in an interactive manner.
+console.dir method is used mainly to display properties of an object.
+It outputs the list of properties of an object in a readable and interactive manner.

-'dir' in console.dir stands for the directory which represents the listing of elements or objects properties.
+'dir' in the console.dir stands for the directory which represents the listing of elements or objects properties.

-- Reference to object: console.log take direct reference of the object it is logging while console.dir makes a copy of the object before logging.
+- Reference to object: console.log takes direct reference of the object it is logging while console.dir makes a copy of the object before logging.

-- DOM interaction: Using console.log you can interact with document object (DOM) but using console.dir you can not.
+- DOM interaction: Using console.log you can interact with document objects (DOM) but using the console.dir you can not.

 - Output type: console.log prints the object in an HTML like a tree while console.dir prints the element in a JSON like a tree.

-Here is an example that shows the output difference between console.log and console.dir.
+Here is an example that shows the output difference between console.dir vs console.log.

 const arr = [1, 2, 3, 4, 5]; console.log(arr); console.dir(arr); console.log(document.head); console.dir(document.head);